alexfalkowski/bezeichner/README.md

 #### Postgres

 The postgres kind expects a sequence named after the application.
 The service does not create one.
 So you would need to use a [migration](https://github.com/alexfalkowski/migrieren) service.

+#### Redis

+The redis kind expects a value named after the application.
+If it does not exist, the system will create one.

 ## Health